sjfakharian/Data-Insight-Tools/Causal_Connector.md

 - Draw causal diagrams (DAGs) to represent assumptions
 - Clearly state which variables are considered potential confounders
-- Document the rationale for causal model structure[^1]
+- Document the rationale for causal model structure

 #### Triangulate with Multiple Methods